 Well, that's mostly for the children.
 But it's also good for you.
 French people will eat anything if you tell them it's good for them.

 Z is for Zzzz: What's the best drink to have before bed?

 That'd be Armagnac, which is nice to have a shot (or two) of, as a digestif, before going to bed.

-Find out more about David Lebovitz via his site here.
-Listen to his full interview below, and click here for more from the Earful Tower radio show.
+Find out more about David Lebovitz via his site here and click here for more from the Earful Tower podcast.